-CC113L supports both constant packet length protocols and variable length protocols.
+CC110L supports both constant packet length protocols and variable length protocols.
 Variable or fixed packet length mode can be used for packets up to 255 bytes.
 For longer packets, infinite packet length mode must be used.

-Fixed packet length mode is selected by setting PKTCTRL0.LENGTH\CONFIG=0.
+Fixed packet length mode is selected by setting PKTCTRL0.LENGTH_CONFIG=0.
 The desired packet length is set by the PKTLEN register.
 This value must be different from 0.

-In variable packet length mode, PKTCTRL0.LENGTH\CONFIG=1, the packet length is configured by the first byte after the sync word.
+In variable packet length mode, PKTCTRL0.LENGTH_CONFIG=1, the packet length is configured by the first byte after the sync word.
 The packet length is defined as the payload data, excluding the length byte and the optional CRC.
 The PKTLEN register is used to set the maximum packet length allowed in RX.
 Any packet received with a length byte with a value greater than PKTLEN will be discarded.
 The PKTLEN value must be different from 0.

-With PKTCTRL0.LENGTH\CONFIG=2, the packet length is set to infinite and transmission and reception will continue until turned off manually.
-As described in Section 5.10.1.1, this can be used to support packet formats with different length configuration than natively supported by CC113L.
+With PKTCTRL0.LENGTH_CONFIG=2, the packet length is set to infinite and transmission and reception will continue until turned off manually.
+As described in Section 5.16.1.1, this can be used to support packet formats with different length configuration than natively supported by CC110L.
+One should make sure that TX mode is not turned off during the transmission of the first half of any byte.
+Refer to the CC110L Errata Notes SWRZ037 for more details.